 Repeat the process if any rust remains.

-Remove Rust With Lemon Juice
+How to Remove Rust With Lemon Juice

-Apply the paste to the rust, and let it sit for at least 30 minutes (longer for rustier objects).
+Use a clean rag to apply the paste to the rust, and let it sit for at least 30 minutes (longer for rustier objects).
 If the paste starts to dry out, just spray a bit of water over it to re-wet it.

-Remove Rust With Baking Soda and a Potato
+How to Remove Rust With Baking Soda and a Potato

 Then, rub the cut side of the potato over the rusted area.
 The acid in the potato will lift the rust, and the salt (or baking soda) will help scrub it away.